jonkykong/SideMenu/README.md

 - [x] Highly customizable without needing to write tons of custom code.
 - [x] Supports continuous swiping between side menus on boths sides in a single gesture.
 - [x] Global menu configuration.
 Set-up once and be done for all screens.
-- [x] Menus can be presented and dismissed the same as any other View Controller since this control uses custom transitions.
+- [x] Menus can be presented and dismissed the same as any other view controller since this control uses custom transitions.
+- [x] Animations use your view controllers, not snapshots.

 Check out the example project to see it in action!
 ### Preview Samples